survivejs/webpack-book/manuscript/building/01_source_maps.md

         // Use plain line to line mappings for the matched modules.
         // lineToLine: bool | {test, include, exclude},

         // Remove source content from source maps.
-This is useful
+This is handy
         // especially if your source maps are big (over 10 MB)
         // as browsers can struggle with those.
         // See https://github.com/webpack/webpack/issues/2669.